 Not So Sad Journey

-I don’t remember any part being sad, yes the pain was there during the treatment, I have cried no doubt, and any 12 years old would scream and cry and would not like going to the hospital, but my mom always used to explain it to me that if you want to get better, you have to pass through this phase.
+I don't remember being sad throughout my journey.
+Yes, the Pain was there during the treatment, and I have cried no doubt, but I was just another 12 year old who doesn't want to go to the hospital.
+But my mom always used to explain to me that if you want to get better, you have to pass through this phase.

-So my Cancer Journey was not a sad one.
-And whenever I share my story, people get amazed at how strong my parents were at that moment, and because of their positivity and strength, I had gone through that phase so easily.
+And whenever I share my story, people get amazed at how strong my parents were at that moment, and because of their positivity and strength, I got through the phase easily.

-In 2004, we decided to move back to Mumbai for our education and everything.
-So at that time, because of the surgery and treatment I missed one year of schooling, I had to repeat one academic year.
-I have a sister who is just one year younger than me, so now we both were in the same class, and the school in which we took admission in was a new school, so there were no divisions, and we both were together in the same class.
+In 2004, we decided to move back to Mumbai for my education and everything.
+At that time, because of the Surgery and treatment, I had missed one year of schooling.
+I have a sister who is just one year younger than me, and now we both were in the same class.

-In school, I had a lot of problems with academics because I wasn’t able to cope with the studies of Mumbai and the teachers used to look at me very differently because I was a cancer survivor and I had to repeat a year, so I was looked at like maybe I was not so good at academics, or I was dumb.
-But my mom never used to judge us on the mark sheet, and she always used to see that we have understood the concept, and that’s more than important, not the exams.
-But later, I overcame everything and again started excelling very well in my academics.
+In school, I had a lot of problems with academics because I wasn't able to cope with the studies of Mumbai and the teachers used to look at me very differently since I was a cancer survivor.
+But my mom never used to judge me based on the mark sheet, and she always used to see whether we have understood the concept or not.
+But later, I overcame everything and started excelling well in my academics again.

 Act of kindness

-When I was doing my bachelor’s in Early Childhood Care and Education, we had to compulsory do our internship.
-So call it luck or miracle, I was put into CanKids KidsCan, an NGO that works with children who are diagnosed with Cancer.
-I got an opportunity to work with them, and I did my internship in 6 weeks with them.
+When I was doing my bachelor's in Early Childhood Care and Education, we needed to do our internship.
+Call it luck or miracle; I was put into CanKids KidsCan, an NGO that works with children who are diagnosed with cancer.
+I got an opportunity to work with them, and I did my internship for six weeks with them.

-I thought to tell her my story of what had happened, so I just shared my journey and said to her that I am also a cancer survivor.
-I was also a normal school going child at that time when it had suddenly happened to me, but one thing that my mother did at that time was being positive.
-I told her that my mom even when we would go to the hospital, she would wear her makeup the way she did when she used to go to work; she would dress up herself and me properly.
-However, after going to the hospital, I have to change the clothes and wear hospital clothes, but still, that kept her positive, and that is what you need to do.
-I told her the more happy and positive you will be about your child’s cancer, the more beneficial it will be for your child.
-Since her child was just five years old, I asked to read stories to him while he is taking the chemo, give him some activities to do.
-That time I had some coloring sheets, so I gave those to the child to do that, and he started coloring.
-He was not bothered about the IV that was on his hands, so I told her mother that see he is doing it, so just be positive about it, and you have to be very strong, it might not happen overnight but think of it that it’s just some common illness that had happened and not cancer and see how it works.
+I told her my story of what had happened and how I was also a cancer survivor.
+I was also a regular school-going child at that time when it had suddenly occurred to me, but one thing that my mother made sure, was to be positive.
+I told her that my mom used to dress me up properly and wear make up and made it feel as if there was nothing wrong.
+I told her the more happy and positive you will be about your child's cancer, the more beneficial it will be for your child.
+Since her child was just five years old, I read stories to him and gave him activities to do while he was undergoing Chemotherapy.
+That time I had some colouring sheets, so I gave those to the child to do, and he started colouring.
+He was not bothered about the IV that was on his hands.
+So I told her to be positive about it and think of cancer as a common illness.

-For Patients – Don’t worry, this is just a phase of life, it’s unpredictable, and it’s not anyone’s fault that it has happened to you.
+For Patients - Don't worry, this is just a phase of life, it's unpredictable, and it's not your fault that it has happened to you.
 Just be positive about yourself.
 Maybe something better is waiting for you after this phase.
-Like for me, a lot of new things were waiting, and I never imagined myself to be so confident as I’m today.
-So probably for you too something new is waiting after this phase.
-And the more positive you will be, the faster the phase will go, and the more closer you will come to the new gift that is waiting for you after you survive cancer.
+Like for me, a lot of new things were waiting, and I never imagined myself to be so confident as I'm today.
+And the more positive you will be, the faster you will get through the phase.

-For other people – There are a lot of biases that are attached to the survivors.
-I had faced them once in school and second, when I met people for marriage prospects.
-Survivors can be a normal human being after they passed cancer, so please accept them the way they are and treat them like you would treat any other normal human being.
+For other people - There are a lot of biases that are attached to the survivors.
+I have faced them in school and when I was meeting people for prospective marriage.
+You have to understand that survivors can be normal human beings after they defeat cancer, so please accept them the way they are and treat them like you would treat any other normal human being.